wisniewskikr/hello_world_spring_boot_thymeleaf/README.md

 Link:
 https://localhost:8444

-Two thinks does not work here:
+One thing does not work here:
 - logout
-- user name format

 Differences vs basic:
 - add SpringSecurityConfig;